At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Use Aromatherapy at Home

-2. Add a few drops of essential oil to a diffuser, inhale directly, or use it as part of a bath ritual.
+2. Add a few drops to a diffuser, inhale directly, or include it in a warm bath.

 Why It Works